 Ex vivo cell imaging experiments involve a number of specialized elements matched with microscopy components and techniques.
 Live cell imaging chambers may include glass bottom Petri dishes, multi-well chambers mounted on microscope slides, heating stages with a variety of interchangeable perfusion adapters, and other features.
 Perfusion devices may include precision syringe pumps for custom applications to provide the accuracy, temperature control, precision, and reproducibility needed to support cell viability and high-resolution imaging.

 The application of microfluidic technologies to neuroscience applications has gained significant appeal recently due to the capability to control the cellular microenvironment, both spatially and temporally.
-Although a great resource, live cells require specified cell culture conditions with regard to temperature and pH controlled incubation making them incompatible with typical electrophysiology and live cell microscopy experiments.
+Although a great resource, live cells require specific cell culture conditions with regard to temperature and pH controlled incubation making them incompatible with typical electrophysiology and live cell microscopy experiments.
 As a result, the majority of live cell experiments in the past have relied on ‘snapshots’ of cells captured at various signalling and metabolic stages.
 These results have been challenged by the lack of reproducibility due to the number of variables between experiments.
 Moreover, studies of cell signalling, response to stimuli, and recovery to normal function have been limited temporally using traditional approaches.

 In this regard, much work has been done to design the ideal cell culture environment that is both free from the burdens of cell incubators and compatible with high resolution electrophysiology and cell imaging platforms.
 High performance programmable syringe pumps are proving to be valuable tools with which to emulate the right cell conditions and to support advanced live cell experiments – and in essence to help drive innovation in the fields of neuroscience, cellular physiology, toxicology, and other areas.